opensourcecorp/scrawl/README.md

 `[ In Progress during development ]`

-`scrawl` is a simple tool for taking Markdown-driven notes.
-It can either be run entirely locally, or set up to sync with a remote server that YOU control -- no options for paid hosting, and no extra cost for the tool & its functionality.
+`scrawl` is a simple tool for taking notes with tagging support.
+It is designed to be run entirely locally, and in the future will also have a self-contained sync mechanism for syncing your notes across devices.

 ## Installation